Compassionate, discreet, and effective psychotherapy in Bedminster, NJ.

 I help my clients restore balance, meaning and fulfillment in their lives by empowering them to explore and reflect on their feelings and make life choices that move them toward a better life.

-I earned a B.A. in Religion from Columbia University, and a Masters in Social Work from Rutgers University, where I am currently a Part-Time Lecturer in Psychopathology and Clinical Practice, and working towards my clinical Doctorate in Social Work.
-I am also a member of the Northern New Jersey Maternal Child Health Consortium.
+I earned a B.A. in Religion from Columbia University and a Masters and Doctorate in Social Work from Rutgers University, where I am currently a Part-Time Lecturer in Psychopathology and Clinical Practice.

 Call me at (908) 672-7333, or use my contact form, and tell me what's on your mind.
 If I am not the right person to assist you, I will try to refer you to someone who can help.

 Eye Movement Desensitization and Reprocessing (EMDR) is a trauma therapy developed by psychologist Dr. Francine Shapiro who first observed that certain eye movements could reduce the intensity of disturbing thoughts.
 This insight came when she noticed her own stress reactions diminish when her eyes swept back and forth as she walked through a park one day.

 EMDR is a trauma therapy which incorporates elements of cognitive-behavioral therapy with bilateral eye movements or other forms of rhythmic, left-right stimulation.
 EMDR involves recalling a stressful past event and “reprogramming” the memory in the light of a positive, self-chosen belief, while using rapid eye movements to facilitate the process.
 Theories as to why EMDR works are still evolving, but many people have found EMDR to be extremely beneficial.
 Read on to learn about this complex and often misunderstood therapy.